mithi/react-philosophies/README.md

 </details>

 ### 🙈 Example 2
-Suppose you are assigned to make a component which fetches a list of unique points There is a button to either sort by x or y and a button to change the max distance (increase + 10) .
-We filter points that farther than a specific distance from the origin `(0, 0)`
+Suppose you are assigned to design a component which:
+1. fetches a list of unique points from an api
+2. Includes a button to either sort by x or y (ascending order).
+3. Includes a button to change the `maxDistance` (increase + 10) to be used for filtering.
+4. Only display the points that farther than a specific distance (`maxDistance`) from the origin `(0, 0)`

 <details>
   <summary> ❌ Not-so-good Solution  </summary>